oversizedhat/adventofcode/README.md

 https://adventofcode.com/

-just quick hacks to make it work.. nothing to see here
+just quick hacks to make it work.. no elegant code to see here